MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 - Full crawl: Synchronizes all data at scheduled intervals.
 - Incremental crawl: Updates only the changed or new data.

 You can change the default values of the refresh interval from here if you want to or just continue with the recommended defaults.
-For more details, click [here](configure-connector.md#sync).
+Find more details [here](configure-connector.md#sync).

-You can see the default values below:
+You can see the default values in the following table:

 **Refresh Intervals** | **Default frequency**
 :---: | :---: